Profile image

 Public and Administrative Law

-She has contributed research to numerous urgent judicial review challenges both to policies and individual decisions including concerning the Afghan Relocations and Assistance Policy and the policy on temporary permission to stay for victims of human trafficking or slavery.
+She has contributed research to numerous urgent judicial review challenges, both to policies and individual decisions, including concerning the Afghan Relocations and Assistance Policy and the policy on temporary permission to stay for victims of human trafficking or slavery.

 Immigration and Asylum

-• SSWP v AT [2022] UKUT 330 (AAC); and SSWP v AT [2023] EWCA Civ 1307 – when working as a solicitor for the AIRE Centre (third party intervener)
+• SSWP v AT [2022] UKUT 330 (AAC); and SSWP v AT [2023] EWCA Civ 1307 (working as a solicitor for the AIRE Centre (third party intervener)): where the Court of Appeal found that EU citizens with pre-settled status and no other qualifying right to reside are entitled to be awarded Universal Credit where denial of benefit would risk them being unable to live in dignified conditions.

 Actions against Public Authorities